 - IUPUI's Mission of Civic Engagement aligns with the values of public scholarship and embraces the unique relationships and contributions between faculty and community. - Faculty appointments as a public scholar are typically determined at the time of hiring.
-Appointments can be revised and documented as one's area of excellence is defined and refined.

-- IUPUI defines public scholarship as an intellectually and methodologically rigorous endeavor that is responsive to public audiences and non-academic peer review.
+Appointments can be revised and documented as one's area of excellence is defined and refined. - IUPUI defines public scholarship as an intellectually and methodologically rigorous endeavor that is responsive to public audiences and non-academic peer review.
 It is scholarly work that advances one or more academic disciplines by emphasizing production of knowledge with community stakeholders. - The university and campus recognize the appointment of public scholars and embrace their unique relationships and contributions to the community.
 Public scholarship is conducted in partnership with identified "publics" to address their needs and concerns.
-As such, public scholarship tends to be highly collaborative, outcomes-focused and results in final products that benefit and are valued by the community.
-Scholarly outcomes may include exhibits, curricular products, community projects, and websites. - The nature of public scholarship is diverse, and the evidence used to support it may differ from traditional forms of scholarship.
+As such, public scholarship tends to be highly collaborative, is outcomesfocused and results in final products that benefit and are valued by the community.
+Scholarly outcomes may include exhibits, curricular products, community projects, and websites.

+- The nature of public scholarship is diverse, and the evidence used to support it may differ from traditional forms of scholarship.
 Non-traditional dissemination outlets and alternative metrics should be acknowledged as acceptable forms of documentation. - Peer review of public scholarship must take into account the faculty members' investment in such activities as building community relationships, engaging in reciprocal learning and project definition, experimenting with collaborative methods, and writing grants to support collaboration with faculty, students, and public stakeholders.
 Peer review must also evaluate the types and the appropriateness of the outcomes produced based on the faculty member's goals, methods, and public(s).
 Given the importance of collaboration in this work, external evaluators must have knowledge of the processes involved in public scholarship activities and should have knowledge of the project content, rather than only experience based on the faculty member's discipline.
-This may include scholars and experts from outside the academy.

-See also: Civic Engagement and Interdisciplinary Work and Publication
+IUPUI support for public and engaged scholarship in promotion and tenure may be found on this page. - See also: Civic Engagement and Interdisciplinary Work and Publication